Gran Turismo 5: Vehicles

 Gran Turismo 5 provides a total of 1,089 cars.
 Ferrari, Lamborghini and Bugatti make their first main release appearance in the franchise.
 The new "gullwing" Mercedes-Benz SLS AMG appeared, along with the Ferrari 458 Italia and the Lexus LFA supercar.
 McLaren also made their first appearance as a native manufacturer with the inclusion of the McLaren F1 road car, the F1 GTR race edition, and the MP4-12C road car.
 It is the first main release in the series to feature licensed Formula One cars, with the Ferrari F2007 and F10 included.
 Le Mans spec cars made a return appearance.
 Hybrid cars such as the Toyota Prius and the Honda Insight are included in the game.
 The series' creator Kazunori Yamauchi mentioned that the latest hybrid and electric cars would be included, including the Tesla Roadster (2008) and Mitsubishi i-MiEV.
 At Gamescom 2010, it was also revealed that GT5 would include the Jaguar XJ13 race car prototype, as well as the Ferrari 330 P4 and the Ford Mark IV race cars, and as the developers put it, "will allow players to create the race that never came to be", since the XJ13 program was canceled before the car was ready for competition.
 Additionally, in association with Red Bull Racing, the development team worked on a new prototype car called the "X2010 Prototype" which was designed with the idea of, "If you built the fastest racing car on land, one that throws aside all rules and regulations, what would that car look like, how would it perform, and how would it feel to drive?"
 This car was worked on by Polyphony Digital and Red Bull's aerodynamics expert, Adrian Newey, and is one of the cars in the game.
 Up to 16 cars or 32 karts would be able to race on track at once whereas previous installments allowed only six cars per race max.
-Polyphony Digital released the official vehicle list which also shows which vehicles were be standard or premium.
+Polyphony Digital released the official vehicle list which also shows which vehicles were to be standard or premium.